Janet (album): Background

 Stephen Holden of The New York Times criticized the contract amount, considering it a gamble for Virgin.
 He stated that Jackson "is a producer-dependent artist—i.e., someone who relies on others to make her sound interesting and trendy.
 She also lacks a sharply defined personality, both as an artist and celebrity.
 Where singers like Ms. Houston and Mariah Carey have commanding vocal power, Ms. Jackson's is a relatively indistinguishable studio voice."
-Richard Branson rebutted this argument stating "Ms. Jackson has met with great success working with the production team of Jimmy Jam and Terry Lewis, just as her brother Michael Jackson has experienced his greatest successes with the producer Quincy Jones.
+Branson rebutted this argument, stating, "Ms. Jackson has met with great success working with the production team of Jimmy Jam and Terry Lewis, just as her brother Michael Jackson has experienced his greatest successes with the producer Quincy Jones.
 It is interesting that Mr. Holden doesn't mention this similar 'liability' when discussing Michael Jackson.
 To say that Ms. Jackson is 'dependent' on her producer is a shortsighted observation.
 She is a formidable talent who stands on her own."
-Michael Jackson would break his sister's record only days later, when he signed a $60 million contract with Sony Music Entertainment.
-Both sibling's contracts garnered considerable criticism.
+Michael would break his sister's record only days later, when he signed a $60 million contract with Sony Music Entertainment.
+Both siblings' contracts garnered considerable criticism.
 Los Angeles Times reported that "A&M Records President Al Cafaro, whose company lost the fierce bidding battle over Janet Jackson to Virgin Records, said record companies may be vesting too much importance in individual performers" as the funds used as advances to the Jacksons could have launched recording careers for numerous unknown talents.
-Cliff Burnstein of Q-Prime management commented that recording artists demands for advances upon signing would begin to escalate from that point forward.
+Cliff Burnstein of Q-Prime management commented that recording artists' demands for advances upon signing would begin to escalate from that point forward.